 Canon 60D vs Leica M10-P

 The Canon EOS 60D and the Leica M10-P are two enthusiast cameras that were officially introduced, respectively, in August 2010 and August 2018.
-The 60D is a DSLR, while the M10-P is a rangefinder-style mirrorless camera.
+The 60D is a DSLR, while the M10-P is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (60D) and a full frame (M10-P) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 23.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 60D and the Leica M10-P?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 60D and the Leica M10-P. The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The M10-P can be obtained in two different colors (black, silver), while the 60D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10-P is notably smaller (28 percent) than the Canon 60D.
 Moreover, the M10-P is markedly lighter (13 percent) than the 60D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.